kitXIII/rails-project-65/README.md

 #### Populating the database with demo data

+When command `make setup` is executed in development environment, the database is populated with demo data.
+If you need to add more sample data to the database, you can use the commands below.

 To populate the database with demo data (`users`, `categories`, `bulletins`), you can use the demo:create rake task:
 ```shell